 7 But to each one of us grace was given according to the measure of Christ’s gift.
 (Eph.
 4:4-7 NKJ)

 Therefore, Christians receive the same baptism, same Holy Spirit, the one seal of God’s approval, the same guarantee of our one inheritance after they believe (Eph.
 1:13-14).
 But all receive different measure of power producing different gifts by the same Spirit (1 Cor.
 12:4-30).

-How much animating Spirit power is received is according to God’s will (Rom.
+How much grace is received is according to God’s will (Rom.
 12:3-8).
-Only Jesus received the Holy Spirit without measure (John 3:34).
+Only Jesus’s human nature received the Holy Spirit without measure (John 3:34).
 The NT does not command believers seek “a second blessing”.
 It only admonishes repentance, turning from everything displeasing to God, and so be “filled with the Holy Spirit” (Eph.
 5:18).

 26 How is it then, brethren?
 Whenever you come together, each of you has a psalm, has a teaching, has a tongue, has a revelation, has an interpretation.
 Let all things be done for edification.

 36 What? came the word of God out from you? or came it unto you only?

 37 If any man think himself to be a prophet, or spiritual, let him acknowledge that the things that I write unto you are the commandments of the Lord.

 38 But if any man be ignorant, let him be ignorant.
 (1 Cor.
 14:26, 36-38 KJV)

 As the word of God was not in Corinthian prophecy, tongues when interpreted, or knowledge; it was not more inspired than Christian preaching and teaching today, or in any age of the church.